iwilkey/runtime-plus-plus/README.md

 # Runtime++

 Runtime++ is a fast, efficient, easy-to-use, and open-source C++ interactive application framework.
 It is intended for the fast creation of reactive and reliable applications such as 2D/3D video games, general software applications, or any other reasonable "creative coding" endeavors.
-It offers support of well-known and powerful tools such as x, and the CMake build system offers fast and easy multiplatform compilation for Windows/OSX/Linux.
+It offers support of well-known and powerful tools such as SDL, OpenGL, GLAD, SOIL, Dear Imgui, and the CMake build system offers fast and easy multiplatform compilation for Windows/OSX/Linux.

 ## Built for Creative Coders